How do I organise my video shoot, where do I start?

-Say for instance if you’re filming in a local café for a scene, you will need to get permission from the manager of the cafe.
-You will also need to get permission from anyone that's in the cafe at that time, that may appear recognisable on the camera, hopefully, the café will be empty.
+Say for instance if you’re filming in a local café for a scene, you will need to get permission from the manager of the café.
+You will also need to get permission from anyone who is in the café at that time that may appear recognisable on the camera; hopefully, the café will be empty.
 So, you need permission from the owner of each locations if you’re filming inside.
-For outside it all depends on which council you’re filming within, so somewhere like London which is spread amongst multiple councils they can all have different rules, with Westminster - for instance - not allowing even a camera on a tripod without permission.
+For outside it all depends on which council you’re filming within.
+In somewhere like London, which is spread amongst multiple councils, they can all have different rules, with Westminster - for instance - not allowing even a camera on a tripod without permission.
 Most other councils are more lax and a smallish crew of perhaps six people will probably be okay.
 Also anyone that’s in shot including the actors you’re working with, you need permission and you need them to sign a release form.

 The weather is terrible, and the video is meant to be outside - what do I do?

 Can you incorporate the weather into the video?
 If you storyboard or if you plan for a scene, which requires sunny skies, then you're going to have to shoot another time.
 If you can develop the scene to suit the weather.
 All you need to do is take precautions, if you film with certain cameras, there's plastic sheeting that you can cover the cameras with, if it's wet.